pauldes/nba-mvp-predictor/README.md

 Solutions :
 - Use MVP share instead of MVP award as the target variable (regression model).
 A dozen of players receive votes each season.
 - Use generally accepted tresholds to filter non-MVP players and reduce the imbalance :
-  - More than 40% of the season games played
+  - More than 50% of the season games played
-  - More than 20 minutes played per game
+  - More than 24 minutes played per game
-  - Team ranked in the conference top-8 (playoff qualifier)
+  - Team ranked in the conference top-10 (play-in qualifier)

 #### Label consistency